 You have principal responsibility for the construction and/or operation of a site and procuring supplies and services that require vehicle deliveries.

 You are responsible for health & safety beyond the hoardings as well as on site.
-For principal contractors CLOCS provides a common national standard to ensure construction vehicles and drivers servicing your sites present zero risk of harm to the community.
+For a principal contractor, CLOCS provides a common national standard to ensure construction vehicles and drivers servicing your sites present zero risk of harm to the community.

 Adopting CLOCS will help you to achieve high standards throughout your supply chain.